mm80843/T3.5/docs/Benef/PBN__Benef_587.md

 # __Real-time video data analysis__

-## Name of the Benefit

-Smart city solutions can analyze real-time video data to provide insights into social distancing compliance, enabling governments to make informed decisions and implement targeted interventions.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from investing in smart city solutions by contributing to public health and safety, improving government decision-making, and potentially reducing the overall impact of COVID-19.
 This can help protect populations and minimize economic losses from the pandemic.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_640.md)